-Financial services revenue: Snap-on also generates revenue from various financing programs that include: (i) installment sales and lease contracts arising from franchisees' customers and Snap-on customers who require financing for the purchase or lease of tools and diagnostic and equipment products on an extended-term payment plan; and (ii) business loans and vehicle leases to franchisees.
+Financial services revenue: Snap-on generates revenue from various financing programs that include: (i) installment sales and lease contracts arising from franchisees' customers and Snap-on customers who require financing for the purchase or lease of tools and diagnostic and equipment products on an extended-term payment plan; and (ii) business and vehicle loans and leases to franchisees.
 These financing programs are offered through Snap-on's wholly owned finance subsidiaries.
 Financial services revenue consists primarily of interest income on finance and contract receivables and is recognized over the life of the underlying contracts, with interest computed primarily on the average daily balances of the underlying contracts.

 The decision to finance through Snap-on or another financing source is solely at the election of the customer.
-When assessing customers for potential financing, Snap-on considers various factors regarding ability to pay, including the customers' financial condition, debt-servicing ability, past payment experience, and credit bureau and proprietary Snap-on credit model information, as well as the value of the underlying collateral.
-For finance receivables, Snap-on assesses these factors through the use of credit quality indicators consisting primarily of customer credit risk scores combined with internal credit risk grades, collection experience, franchise input and other internal metrics.
-For contract receivables, Snap-on assesses these factors through the use of credit quality indicators consisting primarily of customer credit risk scores combined with internal credit risk grades, collection experience and other internal metrics.
+When assessing customers for potential financing, Snap-on considers various factors regarding ability to pay, including the customers' financial condition, past payment experience, and credit bureau and proprietary Snap-on credit model information, as well as the value of the underlying collateral.
+For finance and contract receivables, Snap-on assesses quantitative and qualitative factors through the use of credit quality indicators consisting primarily of collection experience and related internal metrics.
+Delinquency is the primary indicator of credit quality for finance and contract receivables.
+Snap-on conducts monthly reviews of credit and collection performance for both the finance and contract receivable portfolios, focusing on data such as delinquency trends, nonaccrual receivables, and write-off and recovery activity.

 Financial services lease arrangements: Snap-on accounts for its financial services leases as sales-type leases.
 The company recognizes the net investment in the lease as the present value of the lease payments not yet received plus the present value of the unguaranteed residual value, using the interest rate implicit in the lease.
 The difference between the undiscounted lease payments received over the lease term and the related net investment in the lease is reported as unearned finance charges.
 Unearned finance charges are amortized to income over the life of the contract.
 The default covenants included in the lease arrangements are usual and customary, consistent with industry practice, and do not impact the lease classification.
 Except in circumstances where the company has concluded that a lessee's financial condition has deteriorated, the other default covenants under Snap-on's lease arrangements are objectively determinable.
-See Notes 4 and 16 for further information on finance and contract receivables and lessor accounting.
+See Notes 4 and 17 for further information on finance and contract receivables and lessor accounting.

-Research and engineering: Snap-on incurred research and engineering costs of \$59.1 million, \$61.2 million and \$60.9 million in 2019, 2018 and 2017, respectively.
+Research and engineering: Snap-on incurred research and engineering costs of \$57.4 million, \$59.1 million and \$61.2 million in 2020, 2019 and 2018, respectively.
 Research and engineering costs are included in "Operating expenses" on the accompanying Consolidated Statements of Earnings.

 Internally developed software: Costs incurred in the development of software that will ultimately be sold are capitalized from the time technological feasibility has been attained and capitalization ceases when the related product is ready for general release.
-During 2019, 2018 and 2017, Snap-on capitalized \$12.6 million, \$9.7 million and \$11.3 million, respectively, of such costs.
-Amortization of capitalized software development costs, which is included in "Cost of goods sold" on the accompanying Consolidated Statements of Earnings, was \$10.1 million in 2019, \$13.4 million in 2018 and \$14.7 million in 2017.
-Unamortized capitalized software development costs of \$42.6 million as of 2019 year end and \$40.2 million as of 2018 year end are included in "Other intangibles - net" on the accompanying Consolidated Balance Sheets.
+During 2020, 2019 and 2018, Snap-on capitalized \$12.0 million, \$12.6 million and \$9.7 million, respectively, of such costs.
+Amortization of capitalized software development costs, which is included in "Cost of goods sold" on the accompanying Consolidated Statements of Earnings, was \$10.5 million in 2020, \$10.1 million in 2019 and \$13.4 million in 2018.
+Unamortized capitalized software development costs of \$44.2 million as of 2020 year end and \$42.6 million as of 2019 year end are included in "Other intangibles - net" on the accompanying Consolidated Balance Sheets.